-During the year ended June 30, 2013 the Commission received in-kind contributions from the following institutions that housed local GPB radio operations throughout the state.
+During the years ended June 30, 2014 and June 30, 2013 the Commission received in-kind contributions from the following institutions that housed local GPB radio operations throughout the state.
 The in-kind contributions are administrative, communication, facilities and departmental support.
 These amounts are not reflected on the Commission's financial statements.